-After establishing stability of equilibria, we turn to the long run behavior of the adaptive system induced by the players' beliefs and actions.
+After establishing stability of equilibria, I turn to the long run behavior of the adaptive system induced by the players' beliefs and actions.
 Under constant gain learning the weight on current observations is always nonzero, and thus the ongoing exogenous shocks insure that there is persistent randomness in the system.
 Although agents' beliefs converge to a stable equilibrium in a distributional sense, occasional sequences of shocks lead agents to change their strategy choices and can induce occasional "escapes" from a stable equilibrium.
-We formulate a deterministic control problem that provides the (probabilistic) rate of transition between equilibria.
-Following Freidlin and Wentzell (1999), we then calculate the stationary distribution of beliefs over equilibria, and show that typically this distribution is asymptotically concentrated on a unique equilibrium.
-Thus as time evolves the system will tend to spend most of its time within a neighborhood of a particular equilibrium, which we term the long run equilibrium.2 For general games, we provide expressions which must be evaluated numerically in order to determine the long run equilibrium.
-However for the important special case of 2×2 symmetric games, we establish that the long run equilibrium is the risk dominant equilibrium.
-As we discuss below, this result agrees with many in the literature.
-However for larger games our methods differ from existing criteria, as we show in an example below.
+I formulate a deterministic control problem that provides the (probabilistic) rate of transition between equilibria.
+Following Freidlin and Wentzell (1999), I then calculate the stationary distribution of beliefs over equilibria, and show that typically this distribution is asymptotically concentrated on a unique equilibrium.
+Thus as time evolves the system will tend to spend most of its time within a neighborhood of a particular equilibrium, which in the literature following Kandori, Mailath, and Rob (1993) and Young (1993) has been called the long run or stochastically stable equilibrium.
+For general games, I provide expressions which must be evaluated numerically in order to determine the stochastically stable run equilibrium.
+However for the important special case of 2×2 symmetric games, I establish that the long run equilibrium is the risk dominant equilibrium.
+As I discuss below, this result agrees with many in the literature.
+However for larger games my results differ from existing criteria, as I show in an example below.